mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

   [reduction.events]
     # A negative step (middle val) indicates Log
+    # Therefore this is linear binning
     binning = "7000.0,500.0,60000.0"

 L/PHI[/NOMIRROR] a b
 ---------------------

 This command specified the azimuthal range of 2D detector data to be included in data reduction.

 Viewed along the direction of travel of the neutrons 0 (or 360) degrees was at 3 O'clock, 90 degrees was at 12 O'clock, 180 (or -180) degrees was at 9 O'clock, and 270 (or -90) degrees was at 6 O'clock.
 By default the mirror sector was always